-Meridian's Audit Independence Policy is available at meridianenergy.co.nz/about-us/ investors/governance/policies.
+Meridian's Audit Independence Policy is available on its website.
 The Meridian Board has adopted a strict policy to maintain the independence of the company's external auditor.
 The Audit Independence Policy requires lead audit partner and concurring partner rotation after a maximum of every five years with a mandatory five year stand down period.

-All assurance work must be approved by the Chief Financial Officer.
+All assurance work must be approved by the Chief Financial Officer and chair of the audit committee.
 The external auditor's firm cannot perform any non-assurance work.

 The Audit and Risk Committee is responsible for making recommendations to the Board on the appointment of Meridian's external auditor and their terms of engagement.
-Under section 29B of the Public Finance Act 1989, the Auditor-General has appointed Mike Hoshek of Deloitte to audit Meridian.
-The external auditor meets regularly with the Audit and Risk Committee, a minimum of twice yearly without management present.
+Under section 29B of the Public Finance Act 1989 Meridian's auditor is the Auditor-General.
+The Auditor-General has appointed Mike Hoshek of Deloitte to audit Meridian on the Auditor-General's behalf.
+The external auditor meets regularly with the Audit and Risk Committee, a minimum of twice yearly without Management present.